KwokSC/Capstone5703/README.md

 Android Studio download link: https://developer.android.com/studio

 When successfully install Android Studio, please click the Device Manager button on the right side of interface.
 Then click the Create Device button.
+The new window will ask you to selet the hardware.
+Please choose Pixel XL and click Next.
+The following window will let you select a system image.
+Choose release name S with API level of 31 and click Next.
+At last, please click finish and your AVD will be ready.

 ## Import the project into Android Studio